Opportunities to meet us

 - Commercial awareness

-- An interest in the law as it relates to international finance and international dispute resolution
+- An interest in the law as it relates to one or more of our practice areas : international finance, international dispute resolution, tax, energy, pojects and corporate law

 - A willingness to learn and ability to learn quickly